Obsidian96/Java/README.md

 # Java
-A lot of java code
+A lot of java code from a few non-sensitive projects (Either training, personal work, non confidential work)